-The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The total pension liability was determined by an actuarial valuation as of June 30, 2018.
-Subsequent to the June 30, 2018 valuation, the Board adopted new actuarial assumptions based on the experience investigation for the four-year period ending June 30, 2018.
+The actuarial assumptions utilized in developing the TPL are outlined in Schedule A. The total pension liability was determined by an actuarial valuation as of June 30, 2019.
 The following actuarial assumptions are applied to all periods included in the measurement:

-Inflation 2.75 percent

-Salary increases 3.00 - 8.56 percent, including inflation

-Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation
+Inflation 2.75 percent Salary increases 3.00 - 8.56 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation

 Mortality rates were based on the PubS.H-2010(B) Retiree Table with the following adjustments.
 For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119.
 For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119.
-Mortality rates will be projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.
+Mortality rates are projected generationally using the MP-2018 projection scale to account for future improvements in life expectancy.